-Job’s friends repeatedly and rightly proclaim the fate of the wicked and Job agrees with them; yet they sin against Job by accusing the righteous, just because he is being tested by God.
+Job’s friends repeatedly and rightly proclaimed the fate of the wicked and Job agrees with them; yet they sin against Job by accusing the righteous, just because he is suffering and being tested by God.

-God has allowed Job to be afflicted to TEST his loyalty to, and humility before God!
-Not because of any sin of Job’s.
+God has allowed Job to be afflicted to TEST his loyalty to, and humility before God and to perfect his character!
+Not because of any particular sin of Job’s.

 Throughout history as it is today, God’s elect face continual testing of their loyalty directly to, and humility before God.

-The TEST of Job is a continual TEST for ALL of the “called out” of every generation; perhaps in different ways, but the TEST always boils down to our loyalty directly to God, or to some idol; be it man, tradition or organization.
+The TEST of Job is a continual TEST for ALL of the “called out” of every generation; perhaps in different ways, but the TEST always boils down to our faithful unshakable loyalty to God.

 Zophar answers Job’s rebuke